grace-notes/website/contents/topics/life-of-christ.md

 and will gather the dispersed of Judah from the four corners of the earth.”

-- This reestablishes Israel as God’s client nation and they function as originally intended.
+-- This reestablishes Israel as God’s client nation and they function as originally intended.

-· The ruler of the millennium will be Jesus Christ.
+&bull; The ruler of the millennium will be Jesus Christ.

-· All of the fallen angels spend the millennium locked in the prison of Tartarus, Rev 20:1-3, “(1) Then I saw an angel coming down from heaven, holding the key of the abyss and a great chain in his hand.
+&bull; All of the fallen angels spend the millennium locked in the prison of Tartarus, Rev 20:1-3, “(1) Then I saw an angel coming down from heaven, holding the key of the abyss and a great chain in his hand.
 (2) And he laid hold of the dragon, the serpent of old, who is the devil and Satan,